MicrosoftDocs/azure-devops-docs/docs/test/overview.md

 Azure Test Plans supports linking bugs and requirements to test cases and test suites.
 In addition, the following web portal, test-related tools support traceability:

-- [**Review linked requirements and bugs**](#review-linking): Biew and open the test plans, requirements, and bugs that a test case links to.
+- [**View items linked to a test case**](#review-linking): View the test plans, test suites, requirements, and bugs that a test case links to.
-- [**Kanban board inline test tools**](#kanban): An Azure Boards feature that supports defining test cases from the user stories, features, or bugs from the Kanban board.
+- [**Add and run tests from the Kanban board**](#kanban): An Azure Boards feature that supports defining test cases from the user stories, features, or bugs from the Kanban board.
 Also, you can launch the Test Runner or the Test & Feedback extension to run tests or perform exploratory testing.
 - [**Requirements quality widget**](#requirements-quality): Configurable widget used to track quality continuously from a build or release pipeline.
 The widget shows the mapping between a requirement and latest test results executed against that requirement.
 It provides insights into requirements traceability.
 For example, requirements not meeting the quality, requirements not tested, and so on.